Deng Qiang: War with Zhang Ping

 Fu Sheng was overthrown and subsequently executed during a coup orchestrated by Fu Jian and his brother Fu Fa later that year.
 Deng Qiang would continue to serve the state following the regime change with Fu Jian as the new ruler.
-Also that same year, the Bingzhou warlord, Zhang Ping had broken his allegiance to Former Qin and attempted to claim independence.
+Also that same year, the Bingzhou warlord, Zhang Ping broke his allegiance to Former Qin and attempted to claim independence.
 In 358, Fu Jian led his troops to Fen River with Deng Qiang as his vanguard general.
 Zhang Ping sent out his adopted son, Zhang Ci, to battle the Qin forces.
 Deng Qiang and Zhang Ci fought for ten days, with neither side getting the upper hand.
 When Fu Jian moved to Tongbi (銅壁, in modern-day Tongchuan, Shaanxi), Zhang Ci charged into the Qin lines numerous times.
-Fortunately for Qin, in his last charge, he was struck by a spear from the general Lü Guang, and Deng Qiang quickly subdued and brought him before Fu Jian.
+In his last charge, he was struck by a spear from the Qin general Lü Guang, and Deng Qiang quickly subdued and brought him before Fu Jian.
 Zhang Ci's capture caused morale in Zhang Ping's army to collapse, so Ping quickly surrendered back to Qin.

 Quelling revolts and corruption

 In 359, Deng Qiang campaigned against the rebel Gao Li (高離) in Lüeyang and vanquished him.
 Later, he was appointed as Middle Assistant to the Imperial Secretary and worked close with Fu Jian's advisor Wang Meng.
 The two worked very well with each other and within a matter of weeks, they purged the government of corrupted officials and nobles while solving mismanaged law cases.
 Fu Jian was very pleased with this and exclaimed, "Now I know what a land ruled by law is like!"

-In an unspecified year, Zhang Wang (張罔), a member of the Xiongnu Tuge (屠各) clan, rebelled after gathering thousands of people as well as declaring himself the Grand Chanyu.
+In an unspecified year, Zhang Wang (張罔), a member of the Chuge people, rebelled after gathering thousands of people as well as declaring himself the Grand Chanyu.
 As Zhang invaded and plundered numerous counties and commanderies, Deng Qiang was reappointed as General Who Establishes Fortitude, and with 7,000 soldiers, he managed to quell Zhang's rebellion.
-In 365, the Xiongnu chieftains, Cao Gu and Liu Weichen rebelled gainst Qin.
+In 365, the chieftains, Cao Gu and Liu Weichen rebelled against Qin.
 While Fu Jian led the army against Cao Gu, Deng Qiang fought and captured Weichen at Mount Mugen (木根山) in Shuofang.
 Peace was restored after the chieftains agreed to submit back to Qin.
+In 366, Deng Qiang also participated in Wang Meng's campaign against the Longxi warlord, Li Yan, and was awarded the offices of General Who Establishes Martial Might and Inspector of Luozhou for his contributions.